‘Team Sonic Racing’ Coming to Nintendo Switch

 “Team Sonic Racing,” which pits up to 12 players in online and local races, is coming to the Nintendo Switch, according to a retail listing that popped up on Walmart overnight.

-The game combines the “best elements of arcade and fast-paced competitive style racing as you face-off with friends in intense multiplayer racing,” according to the listing which remained up as of 7 a.m.
+The game combines the “best elements of arcade and fast-paced competitive style racing as you face-off with friends in intense multiplayer racing,” according to the listing, which remained up as of 7 a.m.
 ET.
-The game, which includes three character types and vehicle customization options, also allows players to race together and work together as a team by sharing power-ups and speed boosts.
+The game includes three character types and vehicle customization options and also allows players to race together and work together as a team by sharing power-ups and speed boosts.

 Other game features listed on Walmart are: